joelpurra/uvcc/README.md

 uvcc --vendor 0x46d --product 0x82d set autoWhiteBalance 0

 # Set the white balance temperature to 2000.
-# NOTE: the whiteBalanceTemperature range for Logitech C920 is 2000-6500.
+# NOTE: the white_balance_temperature range for Logitech C920 is 2000-6500.
-uvcc --vendor 0x46d --product 0x82d set whiteBalanceTemperature 2000
+uvcc --vendor 0x46d --product 0x82d set white_balance_temperature 2000

 # Set the contrast to 192.
 # NOTE: the contrast range for Logitech C920 is 0-255, default value 128.